 Crandell Programs

-Since 2010, the lights of the Crandell marquee have been on 365 days a year, showcasing a mix of mainstream and independent films, annually attracting 35,000 people of all ages.
-Over the past decade FilmColumbia, the nationally recognized film festival, has shown more than 600 movies from around the world.
+From 2010-2020, the Crandell was open 365 days a year, showcasing a mix of mainstream and independent films, annually attracting 35,000 people of all ages.
+In 2020, due to the pandemic, the theater shifted to its present schedule of films Thursday – Sunday.
+In 2023, the Crandell created a summer blockbuster series that included Indiana Jones and the Dial of Destiny, Barbie and Oppenheimer, for extended runs 7 days a week.
+Over the past decade FilmColumbia, the nationally recognized annual film festival, has shown more than 600 movies from around the world.
 Of these, 42 went on to receive Academy Awards in individual categories.

 Additionally, throughout the year the Crandell provides: